 The PKCS#7 or P7B format is encoded in ASCII Base64 format.
 This type of certificate contains the following lines: "-----BEGIN PKCS7-----" et "-----END PKCS7-----".
 The particularity of the p7B file is that it only contains certificates and string certificates and not the private key.

-Please note: When converting a PFX file to a PEM file, all certificates and the private key are integrated into a single file.
+When converting a PFX file to a PEM file, all certificates and the private key are integrated into a single file.
 It will be necessary to separate the different parts of the file into separate files.
-To do this, here is the method:
+To do this, here is the method:"

 It is recommended to convert your files directly using OpenSSL commands to keep your private key secret.
 To do this, please use the following commands to convert your files into different formats.
 If this has been impossible for you, rest assured, our SSL converter ensures you complete protection of your data, which is never stored.